kohutd/kuuAuth/README.md

 # kuuAuth

-Know Your User Authentication - is an approach to user authentication that allows you to easily track user's activity before he got logged or registered.
+Know Your User Authentication - is an approach to user authentication that allows you to easily track user's activity before he gets logged or registered.

 ## How it works